All Articles

 Software that automates inbound referrals should parse incoming faxes to extract patient data, verify insurance eligibility automatically, contact patients within minutes rather than days, enable self-scheduling from mobile devices, reduce no-shows through intelligent reminder sequences, and systematically close the loop with referring providers.

-The Three Categories of Referral Management Software
+The Three Categories of Healthcare Referral Management Software

 Not all solutions approach this problem the same way.
 Understanding the categories will help you evaluate which fits your organization.